-The IKE AO PONO program was piloted in 2001 with only 6 students and became established as a permanent program in 2004 with 66 students.
+The IKE AO PONO program was piloted in 2001 with 6 students and became established as a permanent program in 2004 with 66 students.
 The primary mission of the program is threefold:

-- To increase the number of Native Hawaiian and Pacific Islander nurses in Hawaii
+- To increase the number of Native Hawaiian and Pacific Islander nurses in Hawaii.

 - To provide young Hawaiians with positive role models.